zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_interrupts.rst

 An :abbr:`IDT (Interrupt Descriptor Table)` is used to associate a given interrupt source with a given ISR.
 Only a single ISR can be associated with a specific IRQ at any given time.
-An ISR can be incorporated into the IDT when the Zephyr project is built (a "static ISR") or bound to the IDT when the system is up and running (a "dynamic ISR").

 Multiple ISRs can utilize the same function to process interrupts, allowing a single function to service a device that generates